-The figure below highlights key noise sources that could affect the site, including the provision of new local roads.
+The figure below highlights key noise sources that could affect the site as a whole.
 These impacts would be considered further, in terms of how they would drive the use of certain areas of the site.

 Figure 3 - Acoustic constraints plan